-For gasoline starting in cold ambient temperature < 59°F (15°C), the choke lever must be in 100% of the "CHOKE" position for recoil cord procedures.
+For gasoline starting in cold ambient < 59°F (15°C): The choke knob must be in 100% of the "CHOKE" position for manual start procedures.
 Do not over-choke.
-As soon as engine starts, gradually move the choke lever to the "RUN" position over a 2-5 second duration.
+As soon as engine starts, push the choke knob in the "RUN" position.

-If the engine starts but does not run make certain that the generator is on a flat, level surface.
+If the engine starts but does not continue to run make certain that the generator is on a flat, level surface.
 The engine is equipped with a low oil sensor that will prevent the engine from running when the oil level falls below a critical threshold.